imarc/craft-sheetsync/README.md

 ## Work in Progress

-This plugin is under heavy development yet, and currently is not available to be installed via Packagist.
+This plugin is under significant development still, although it is functional.